By Sri Harold Klemp

 Another benefit to recording your dreams is that as you study and check your dream journal, you’re going to find that you remember your dreams better and better.

 One of the ways to begin working out the inner tangles and knots, where the communication lines between the higher worlds and the physical have been twisted, is to work with the dream journal.
 And as you write, you will find that the tension in your stomach goes away.
 If the dream journal can help to do this, it’s done something.

 The real importance of dream symbology is in how it relates spiritually to your daily life.
-A member of Eckankar I’ll call “Tim,” for his privacy, discovered this through a dream about his wife, who is not in Eckankar.
+A student of Eᴄᴋᴀɴᴋᴀʀ I’ll call “Tim,” for his privacy, discovered this through a dream about his wife, who is not in Eᴄᴋᴀɴᴋᴀʀ.

 One night Tim dreamed that his wife called him at home.
 She said, “I’m at a phone booth, but I don’t know where I am.
 I’m lost.
 Can you help me get home?”